SepiaBeet50370/project3/README.md

 ## Installation

+For the complete step-by-step guidelines for this project, refer to this repository: https://github.com/tino50370/Guidelines-for-Auto-Deploy-Pipeline-Project.git

 To install and configure the auto-deploy pipeline, follow these steps:

 1. Clone this repository to your local machine: